Why Is My Air Conditioner Leaking Water Inside My House? A Florida Tech Answers. [FAQ]

 Note: Depending on where the inside unit is and what specifically is causing water to leak inside your home, the damage could be pretty significant and extremely dangerous.
 Many, if not all, of these problems require a professional to ensure safety and proper resolution.

 Get it fixed today and schedule an air conditioning repair with Advanced Air (scheduling online saves you 10).

-Advanced Air has been serving Fort Myers and Naples, Florida, and the surrounding areas for over 25 years.
+Advanced Air has been serving Fort Myers, Naples, Bonita Springs, Florida and the surrounding areas for over 25 years.